 Fever + ear pain, sore throat, painful urinationCall pediatrician same day

-This article is the deep version — for the safety table tied to a wider symptom set, see first night home with newborn which has a similar decision tool for the newborn period.
+This article is the deep version.
+For the safety table tied to a wider symptom set, see first night home with newborn, which has a similar decision tool for the newborn period.

 What actually counts as a fever?